oourfali/manageiq-presentation/slides.md

 - Comprehensive REST API, for other systems.

-- Integrated with ManageIQ as a infrastructure provider, via the REST API.
+- Integrated with ManageIQ as an infrastructure provider, via the REST API.

 ???